Shep the Musical Began on the Day Joe Ozier Found Shep Tied Up

 Joe Wanted to Give Him the Very Best Life He Could

 In the end, Joe had Shep 13 and a half years.
 (In his own words) “I originally thought that I at least wanted to give him the very best life I could for that same 3 and a half years.
 I looked at that as one entire lifetime for him.
-Looking back, I smile when I know that I gave Shep 3 more new alternate lifetimes to replace with his former hell.
+Looking back, I smile when I know that I gave Shep 3 more new alternate lifetimes to replace with his former one in hell.
 He and I became a team of entertainers together, over several years and many shows…until the day we met Shea!

 Shea Was a Runaway Who Was Caught By Firemen a Week Earlier